riplaboratory/Kanaloa/README.md

 # Kanaloa
-This is the official git for team Kanaloa.
+This is the official Github for team Kanaloa.

 Do not commit edits to the master branch UNTIL THEY HAVE BEEN FULLY VETTED IN HARDWARE!